William F. Sharp: Legacy

 The story of William F. Sharp, and the struggles in Mindanao for that matter, has gathered little interest in the military history of World War II.
 Sharp told Col. Wendell Fertig and Father Edward Haggerty he had wished to remain a colonel and had no desire be advanced to general rank.
 Brig.
 Gen. Bradford G. Chynoweth, a contemporary of Sharp, claimed Sharp did not have the physical or mental agility to adapt to the unforeseen situation in which he found himself in Mindanao.
 Chynoweth said of Sharp, "It was pathetic to give him the responsibility of commanding combat or guerrilla operations on Mindanao."

-Sharp decision to surrender was made due to concerns the Americans and Filipinos on Corregidor could be massacred.
+Sharp's decision to surrender was made due to concerns the Americans and Filipinos on Corregidor could be massacred.
 Sharp did set in motion some of the planning to transform his regular forces into guerrilla ones.
 He also ordered or allowed fudging of the surrender rosters to allow a number of his troops to escape the surrender and to fight on another day.
 Most of Fertig's American troops had come from Sharp's command and many Filipino guerrillas had also served under Sharp.